1619 Broadway – The Brill Building Project

 1619 Broadway: The Brill Building Project is a 2012 album by Kurt Elling, recorded as a tribute to the songwriters of the Brill Building in New York City.

 At the 55th Annual Grammy Awards, Elling was nominated for the Grammy Award for Best Jazz Vocal Album for his performance on this album, losing to Radio Music Society by Esperanza Spalding.

 Track listing

-Kurt Elling and Laurence Hobgood arranged tracks 1 and 8-11, track 2 together with John Mc Lean, track 5 with Clark Sommers.
-Laurence Hobgood provided arrangements for tracks 2, 4 and 6, and wrote all horn section arrangements.
+Kurt Elling and Laurence Hobgood arranged tracks 1 and 8-11, track 2 together with John McLean, and track 5 with Clark Sommers.
+Laurence Hobgood provided arrangements for tracks 2, 4, and 6, and wrote all horn section arrangements.